Maitland River Bridge

 Goderich CPR Bridge

-The Menesetung Bridge spans the Maitland River near its entry into Lake Huron.
-It connects the Town of Goderich and the Township of Ashfield-Colborne-Wawanosh.
-The seven-span, steel and wood, former railway bridge was constructed between 1906 and 1907.
+The Menesetung Bridge spans the Maitland River near its entry into Lake Huron, connecting the Town of Goderich and the Township of Ashfield-Colborne-Wawanosh.
+The seven-span steel and wood railway bridge was constructed between 1906 and 1907.

-The property was designated, by the Township of Ashfield-Colborne-Wawanosh in 1993, for its heritage value, under Part IV of the Ontario Heritage Act, By-law 29-1993.
+The property was designated by the Town of Goderich in 1993 for its architectural and historical significance under Part IV of the Ontario Heritage Act (By-law 90 of 1993).

-The Menesetung Bridge's official opening ceremonies took place on September 19, 1907 and the bridge served the Township of Ashfield-Colborne-Wawanosh and the CPR for over 80 years.
-In 1988, the last CPR train stopped on the bridge and blew its whistle, for a final time.
-Today, due in large part to the efforts of the local community to save the bridge when it was threatened in the early 1990s, the Menesetung Bridge serves as a pedestrian bridge on the Maitland Trail.
+The Menesetung Bridge's official opening ceremonies took place on September 19, 1907 and the bridge served the Town of Goderich and the CPR for over 80 years.
+In 1988, the final CPR train stopped on the bridge and blew its whistle for a final time.
+Today, due in large part to the efforts of the local community to save the bridge when it was threatened in the early 1990s, the Menesetung Bridge serves as a pedestrian bridge as part of the Maitland Trail.

-The Menesetung Bridge was the longest bridge in Ontario, at the time of its construction, and was a fine example of a CPR bridge.
+The Menesetung Bridge was the longest bridge in Ontario at the time of its construction and is a fine example of a typical Canadian Pacific Rail bridge.
 The seven spans each measure 104 feet in length and 12 feet in width, creating a total length of 750 feet.
-The bridge is held up by two abutments and six concrete piers, which rise about 60 metres from the Maitland River.
-The embankments were reinforced with millions of tons of earth which reduced the grade from the Township of Colborne into the Goderich Harbour.
+The bridge is held up by 2 abutments and 6 concrete piers which rise about 60 metres from the Maitland River.
+The embankments were reinforced with millions of tons of earth, which also reduced the grade from the Township of Colborne into the Goderich Harbour.

-Character defining elements that contribute to the heritage value of the Menesetung Bridge include its:
+Character defining elements that contribute to the heritage value of the Stone Road Bridge include its:

 - steel and wood construction

-- seven spans creating its104 foot length and 12 foot width
+- original dimensions of the bridge including seven 104 foot spans and 12 foot width

 - six concrete piers